Pre-planning the literacy and language activities children will work on during Independent Work Time is crucial.

 It’s necessary to launch these activities one a time, starting small with a single activity that has been taught and modeled to the class, and building up to a menu of choices.
 This menu will allow both you and your children to make strategic choices about how and what they spend their time working on.

 As you can see from the list above, these tasks tend to be generally open-ended and allow for natural differentiation.
 Take for example, “read to self.”
 This is a task that can be completed by any reader in your classroom, regardless of their reading or language levels.
 It is differentiated by the books the children choose and the length of time they read.
-It also involves choice, a hallmark of student engagement.
+It also involves choice, a hallmark of child engagement.
 Children can choose which book they read to themselves, which will impact the amount of time they read, their comprehension, and their enjoyment.